Skip to main content

 Highland Park is about double the price of Speyside whiskies like Glenlivet or Glenfiddich and is on par with Macallan 12 Year.

-One negative is the fragrance, which has something a little off.
-There’s a hint of what I can best describe as old dried seawater in the background.
-It could be my glass or just a quirk of this particular bottle, but I'll see if it persists in future tastings.
-On the bright side, if this is indeed part of its aroma signature, I can definitely recognize it by smell alone.
+Aroma Note: One negative is the fragrance, which has a hint of what I can best describe as old dried seawater in the background.
+It could be my glass or a quirk of this bottle, but if it is part of its signature, it is certainly distinct.

 Update 7/25/15